 Most of my goats love marshmallows so we use these first.
-Push 1 bolus in the middle of each marshmallow.
-You can also pour the copper out of the capsule into a hole poked in the marshmallow.
-Give to your goats according to the amount they need for their body weight.
+Start by pushing one bolus in the middle of each marshmallow.
+You can also pour the copper out of the capsule into a hole poked in the marshmallow- I don’t recommend doing this if you can avoid it as it makes the copper release into the system faster than it should.
+Give these to your goats according to the amount they need for their body weight. *See dosing recommendations above.

 The goats were huge fans of this method and it worked out really well.
 They didn’t seem to chew the copper too much (which is a good thing) and they weren’t suspicious at all of our motive for giving these sweet treats.

-I do have a couple of cautions for you before trying this out…
+I do have a couple of cautions for you before trying this copper bolus method out…

-- Goat bites aren’t pleasant so be careful when putting the marshmallows & bananas in their mouths.
+- Goat bites aren’t pleasant so be careful when putting the marshmallows and bananas into their mouths.